XZ0730/XZ0730/README.md

 - 🔭 CS student of FZU
 - 👉 focus on golang
-- 🏃 learning to contribute open-source and preparing algorithm<next month>
+- 🏃 learning
-- 🙏 reviewing for exam now
+- 🙏 finding job
 - 📫 How to reach me: zhangxin@west2.online